-220. Mass Communications in Society -

-The nature and social responsibilities of the media, the structure of the industry, problems of regulation, management, educational and commercial interests.
-Prerequisite: any other Communication course.
+220. Mass Communications in Society - The nature and social responsibilities of the media, the structure of the industry, problems of regulation, management, educational and commercial interests.
+Prerequisite: Communication 100 and 102.

-4 units, Spr (Rivers) TTh 2:15-4:05 Sum (Staff) by arrangement
+3 units, Spr (Rivers) TTh11 Sum (Staff) by arrangement